orlos/themes/README.md

 [![GitHub Version](https://img.shields.io/github/tag/caffeinated/themes.svg?style=flat-square&label=version)](http://badge.fury.io/gh/caffeinated%2Fthemes)
 --->

-Caffeinated Themes gives the means to group together a set of views and assets for Laravel 5.0 and Laravel 5.1.
+Caffeinated Themes providing multi-theme inherited cascading support.
 This gives an easy way to further decouple the way your web application looks from your code base.

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.
 At the moment the package is not unit tested, but is planned to be covered later down the road.

 Features
 --------
+- View engine agnostic.
+Works with any template language (Blade, Twig, Smarty, etc)
 - Supports Caffeinated Modules
 - Supports both the Blade and Twig templating engines
-- Intelligent fallback view support
+- Multi-theme inherited cascading support
-- Child/parent theme inheritance
 - Theme components, easily create re-usable UI components

 Documentation